oppsec/apekar/README.md

 <br>

-<p> <b>Apekar</b> is a Ruby CLI Tool to analyze APK files and search for API Keys, Secrets and get required permissions by the app. </p>
+<p> <b>Apekar</b> is a Ruby CLI tool to analyze APK files and search for API Keys, Secrets and get required permissions by the app. </p>

 <br>